-In addition to the buses there are Tanzania’s indigenous dalla-dallas: minibuses plying routes around and between neighbouring towns.
-They’re usually a tight squeeze as the drivers pile in the customers to maximize their takings.
-If you’re being pushed into one that looks full-to-bursting, simply refuse to enter; there’ll be another along in a minute.
-In Kenya these minibuses are known as matatus
+In addition to the buses there are Tanzania’s indigenous dalla-dallas.
+Thes are minibuses plying routes around and between neighbouring towns.
+They’re usually a tight squeeze as the drivers pile in customers to maximize takings.
+If they push you into one that looks full-to-bursting, simply refuse to enter.
+There’ll be another along in a minute.
+In Kenya these minibuses are known as matatus.

-Tanzania does still run a skeleton train service; services to Arusha and Moshi have long since stopped, though the stations and tracks are still there in both towns and are interesting places to look around if you’re very bored.
+Tanzania does still run a skeleton train service.
+But services to Arusha and Moshi have long since stopped, though the stations and tracks are still there in both towns and are interesting places to look around if you’re very bored.

 Other transport in Tanzania